 - At the far end of Australia’s temperature gradients for forests

 - It contains the tallest and largest flowering forests on Earth

-- A forest type that has occupied this landscape of 50,000 years
+- A forest type that has occupied this landscape for 50,000 years

 - Home to relict Southern Hemisphere rainforest plants, Tasmanian devils, platypus, echidna, cockatoos, wallabies, and many other species

 Situated in the far south of Tasmania at -43 degrees South latitude, it contains alpine terrain, wild rivers, and some of the very largest, tallest, and most productive of Earth’s forests.
 Several research projects are currently active across a range of scales and disciplines.